 Over-Reliance on Messaging Platforms

 If you’ve noticed your staff’s slack usage increasing, it could mean one of two things.
-Productivity is increasing, or social interactions are completely moving into the digital space.
+Productivity is increasing, and social interactions are entirely moving into the digital space.
 If it’s the latter, your company may have a culture problem.

 What does that mean for the future of work?

-Replacing face-to-face socializing with digital socializing reduces the cultural benefits your office provides.
-It also reduces employee engagement.
+Replacing face-to-face socializing with digital socializing reduces the cultural benefits your office provides and employee engagement.
 When employees are engaged, companies are 21% more profitable.
 However, disengaged employees hurt productivity and profitability.